 Over the years, the need to expand our programs into Middlesex County became more and more apparent.
 Through countless efforts, our agency gained approval by Big Brothers Big Sisters of America to serve the youth in the county, and Big Brothers Big Sisters of Monmouth & Middlesex Counties was formed on January 1, 2011.

-On December 1st, 2019, Big Brothers Big Sisters of Monmouth & Middlesex Counties expanded to also serve Morris, Somerset, Sussex, Warren, Bergen, Passaic, and Hunterdon Counties and is now known as Big Brothers Big Sisters of Coastal & Northern New Jersey.
+In 2020, Big Brothers Big Sisters of Monmouth & Middlesex Counties expanded to also serve Bergen, Passaic, Sussex, Warren, Morris, Hunterdon, Somerset, and Ocean and is now known as Big Brothers Big Sisters of Coastal & Northern New Jersey.

 Our Agency Today

-BBBSCNJ provides one-to-one mentoring for youth ages 6-18 through our Community Based, School Based, Workplace, College, Bigs in Blue, Kids Club, and Back on Track Programs.
+BBBSCNNJ provides one-to-one mentoring for youth ages 6-18 through our Community Based, School Based, Workplace, College, Bigs in Blue, Creating Access to Resources, Events, and Support (C.A.R.E.S.), and Youth Empowerment programs.
 By placing children in a quality mentoring relationship, we are able to provide them with the tools they need to become competent, conﬁdent, and caring members of their community.

 We partner with parents/guardians, volunteers, and others in the community and hold ourselves accountable for each child in our program achieving:

 - Higher aspirations, greater confidence, and better relationships

 Big Brothers Big Sisters is a donor-supported, volunteer agency and an independent 501(c)3 nonprofit organization with its own audited financial statement.
 Funding comes from community support through individual gifts, grants, and special events.